You want smart political talk without the meltdowns?

 I'm doing good.

-Hey, also you have covered business for years, you've covered politics for years.
+Hey, also, you have covered business for years.

-Well, I I get a kick out of uh out of all of the the the fleas that keep uh dogging uh the president elected, uh and they just keep getting smaller and smaller.
+Well, I get a kick out of out of all of the fleas that keep dogging the president-elect, and they just keep getting smaller and smaller.

-The idea that they would go after this uh this team of uh what I consider just uh an astounding team of doers that he's assembled for his cabinet shows you just how small-minded the left is becoming and shrinking every day.
+The idea that they would go after this team of what I consider just an astounding team of doers that he's assembled for his cabinet shows you just how small-minded the left is becoming and shrinking every day.

-Yeah, you know, uh I I don't know a lot of these people.
+Yeah, you know, I don't know a lot of these people.

-And uh that's an entirely different approach to government.
+And that's an entirely different approach to government.

 Yeah.

-I've read a lot of criticism, though, that uh this cabinet now has like a net worth of fifty billion dollars.
+I've read a lot of criticism, though, that this cabinet now has like a net worth of $50 billion.

-Uh uh were we supposed to be thrilled with the uh Obama cabinet that they all made like a dollar fifty and uh Yeah, you get the you get the feeling, don't you, that success is just something the government shouldn't shouldn't strive for.
+Yeah, you get the feeling, don't you, that success is just something the government shouldn't strive for.

-How why would he Why would Donald Trump bring in all these people who actually do things, actually succeed, who get lucky when they think, don't make excuses, and set an objective and achieve it.
+Why would Donald Trump bring in all these people who actually do things, actually succeed, who get lucky when they think, don't make excuses, and set an objective and achieve it?

 I mean, do we really want a government like that?